Soft Particles and Infinite-Dimensional Geometry: Introduction

 There is some confusion regarding the interpretation of this fact.
 Strictly speaking, the soft limit requires one to consider the boundary of the domain upon which the $S$-matrix is defined, and one could phrase \eqref{eq:Ambiguity} as an ambiguity in the extension of the $S$-matrix to the boundary of kinematic space.
 Although one is tempted to look for the ``right definition'' of the multi-soft limits, compactifications of this sort arising in moduli problems are often non-canonical\footnote{We thank Andrew Strominger for emphasizing this point.} and any prescription is bound to appear somewhat arbitrary.
 Although this is really just a question about the four-dimensional $S$-matrix, the issue takes on added importance in the celestial CFT (CCFT) approach to flat space holography, where soft gluons are related to non-abelian conserved currents in a lower-dimensional boundary dual.
 Due to \eqref{eq:Ambiguity}, the correlation functions of these currents appear ambiguous.

 In this paper we will advocate for an (infinite-dimensional) geometric interpretation of \eqref{eq:Ambiguity} which combines observations on the vacuum structure of gauge theory \cite{Strominger:2013jfa,Strominger:2013lka,Kapec:2014opa,Kapec:2014zla} with recent geometric results on soft limits in the sigma model \cite{Cheung:2021yog,Kapec:2022axw}.
-In a word, \eqref{eq:Ambiguity} is true because the amplitude $A_{n+2}^{K_1\cdots K_n; IJ,ab}$ is actually a section of a bundle over an infinite-dimensional space of vacua $\mathcal{M}$ labeled by flat (trivial) $G-$connections $\mathcal{C}_a(x)$ at spatial infinity.
-Insertions of soft gluons in the $S$-matrix enact parallel transport about this space, and \eqref{eq:Ambiguity} simply computes the holonomy around an infinitesimal closed curve, also known as the Riemann curvature $[\nabla,\nabla]$ :
+In a word, \eqref{eq:Ambiguity} is true because the amplitude $A_{n+2}^{K_1\cdots K_n; IJ,ab}$ is actually a section of a bundle over an infinite-dimensional space of vacua $\mathcal{M}$ labeled by flat (trivial) $G-$connections $\mathcal{C}_a(x)$ on the celestial sphere.
+Insertions of soft gluons in the $S$-matrix enact parallel transport about this space, and \eqref{eq:Ambiguity} simply computes the holonomy around an infinitesimal closed curve, also known as the Riemann curvature $R(X,Y)Z=[\nabla_X,\nabla_Y]Z-\nabla_{[X,Y]}Z$

-In this formula, the flat connections $\mathcal{C}_a(x)$ are local coordinates on $\mathcal{M}$, and the fact that the antisymmetric double-soft limit does not vanish simply means that the vacuum manifold for Yang-Mills theory in asymptotically flat space is curved.
+In this formula, the (shadow-transformed) flat connections $\widetilde{\mathcal{C}_a}(x)$ are local coordinates on $\mathcal{M}$, $\frac{\delta }{\delta \widetilde{\mathcal{C}^I_a}(x)}$ is an associated vector field, and the fact that the antisymmetric double-soft limit does not vanish simply means that the vacuum manifold for Yang-Mills theory in asymptotically flat space is curved.
 In other words, there is no ``right definition'' for multi-soft limits in non-abelian gauge theory, just as there is no unique parallel transport between two points in a curved space.
 The result is path dependent, and \eqref{eq:Ambiguity} is just an infinite-dimensional manifestation of that geometric fact.
 Note that in this language, the vanishing of the antisymmetric double-soft limit in gravity is a statement about flatness of the space of supertranslation vacua, and a similar statement holds for abelian gauge theory.